Souptacular/hudsonjameson.com/content/about.md

 ## Work with Me

-I love what I do at Polygon Labs and do not have plans to depart from there.
-However, I am always interested in hearing about opportunities for consulting, advising, and legal expert witness work that I would be able to do on the side.
+I am currently looking for a full time role.
+I am always interested in also hearing about opportunities for consulting, advising, and legal expert witness work that I would be able to do on the side.
 Please reach out using any of the contact icons above.

 ### [Click here for my full CV](https://docs.google.com/document/d/18qVi_w283fLG6gPFBs6BBCNACvYsT450oQ_pgLcm4ec/edit?usp=sharing).